lad/ldapfs/README.md

 files and directories on disk.
 It is most useful for examining an existing hierarchy.

+This is pre 1.0 code.
+It works but is read only and is very inefficient.
+Basic caching is next on the agenda, then write support.

 **I use this solely for development purposes.
 It has never been used in production**